Economy of Cork

 The Elysian in Cork City, the third tallest building in the Republic of Ireland and tallest in Cork.

-The second largest city in Ireland, Cork, has an economy focused on the city centre, which as of 2011, supported employment for 24,092 people.
-According to 2006 figures, the top five employers in the area were public sector organisations, and included Cork University Hospital, University College Cork, Collins Barracks, Cork City Council and Cork Institute of Technology.
-Apple Inc. was the sixth largest employer, followed by Supervalu / Centra Distribution Ltd, Mercy University Hospital, Bon Secours Hospital and Boston Scientific.
+The second largest city in Ireland, Cork, has an economy focused on the city centre and its harbour.
+As of 2022, over 103,000 people were working in the city, with the majority in full-time employment.
+In a 2011 employment survey, the largest employers in the area included several public sector organisations, including Cork University Hospital, University College Cork, Cork City Council, Cork Institute of Technology and Collins Barracks.
+Apple Inc. was the largest private sector employer, followed by Boston Scientific, Bon Secours Hospital, Supervalu / Centra Distribution Ltd and Mercy University Hospital.
+As of 2026, the Cork area was home to approximately 11 percent of Ireland's population, while contributing up to 19 percent of gross domestic product (GDP).

 Industry and workforce

 Most of the industry in Cork is concentrated around the Greater Cork area, taking in Cork city and its hinterland.
-The immediate Cork city area has a population of almost 209,000 including the suburbs.
-Around 42,000 workers travel into the city and suburbs to work every day.
+The Cork city area, including its suburbs, had a population of over 224,000 as of the 2022 census.
+As of 2016, approximately 42,000 workers travel into the city and suburbs to work every day.
 The majority of those commuters come from Cork County (91%), Waterford City and County, and Kerry (2%).
+By the 2022 census, of the 113,067 people working in the city and suburbs, 60% were residents and a further 45,567 daytime workers commuted into the area.

-Some of the companies within this area include Pfizer (Pharmaceutical), GlaxoSmithKline (Pharmaceutical), Johnson & Johnson (Pharmaceutical), EMC (Data Storage), Apple Inc. (European HQ), Avery Dennison (Financial Shared Services), Siemens Group (Third party multi-lingual tech support) and the Marriott Group (Shared Services and Customer Service Contact Centre), Centocor (Biopharmaceutical Manufacture), McAfee (Security Software, EU Operations Centre), VMware (Enterprise Software and International Support/Shared Services Centre), Clearstream and Amazon.com (Customer Services – On line Retail Activities).
+Some of the companies within this area include Pfizer (pharmaceutical), Stryker (medical technology), Apple Inc. (European HQ) and Boston Scientific (biotechnology).
+Other employers include EMC (data storage), Bord Gáis (energy), Amazon (customer services for online retail), GlaxoSmithKline (pharmaceutical), Johnson & Johnson (pharmaceutical), Siemens Group (third party multi-lingual tech support), the Marriott Group (shared services and customer service contact centre), McAfee (security software) and VMware (enterprise software).

-There are two key third-level institutions in the city, Munster Technological University (MTU) and University College Cork (UCC), which are the sixth and third largest employers in the city respectively - the latter employing approximately 2,800 people.
+There are two key third-level institutions in the city, Munster Technological University (MTU) and University College Cork (UCC), which (as of 2011) were the sixth and third largest employers in the city respectively - the latter employing approximately 2,800 people.